Skip to Main Content

 Additionally, alcohol consumption can negatively impact the way the brain produces serotonin and impacts serotonin levels.
 Abstaining from drug and alcohol use can help a person rebalance their levels.

-Which Supplement is Best For Serotonin?
+Which Supplement Can Increase Serotonin?

 5-HTP is a dietary supplement that is used to help increase serotonin levels in the brain.
+However it is important to speak with a doctor to make sure that you are addressing the root cause of your symptoms.

 According to MedlinePlus, 5-HTP is possibly effective for depression and may work as well as some antidepressant drugs.